 The simplicity of the DNA replication model in the Beacon Calculus makes it quick and simple to test biological hypotheses.
 For example, the licensing probability, affinity for firing factors, and the spatial distribution of origins across the chromosome will all have an effect on the replication timing profile; the model can be easily modified to investigate the effect of the spatial distribution of origins alone.
-The red curve in Fig. 1c shows the timing profile for a modified version of the model where all origins are licensed and the firing rate of all origins is set to the same value.
-While the timing profile does not match the data as well ($R^2 = 0.49$), the main features of the replication profile are still captured.
-This suggests that the primary factor influencing the replication timing profile is the spatial distribution of origins, and that an origin's affinity for licensing and firing factors play a more minor role.
-As shown in Fig. 4, making other minor modifications to the the Beacon Calculus model in Fig. 1b allows for modelling cooperative origin firing and replication fork progression through fork barriers.
+The red curve in Fig 1c shows the timing profile for a modified version of the model where all origins are licensed and the firing rate of all origins is set to the same value.
+While the timing profile does not match the data as well ( $R^2 = 0.49$ ), the main features of the replication profile are still captured.
+This suggests that the primary factor influencing the replication timing factors play a more minor role.
+As will be shown subsequently, making other minor modifications to the the Beacon Calculus model in Fig 1b allows for modelling cooperative origin firing and replication fork progression through fork barriers.
 More broadly, this modelling strategy is applicable to coordinated movement by biological components within a reference frame.

-Cellular Response to DNA Damage
+Cellular response to DNA damage

-To show how the Beacon Calculus can be used to model systems at the population level, this section models the E. coli DNA methylation damage system studied in [31].
+To show how the Beacon Calculus can be used to model systems at the population level, this section models the E. coli DNA methylation damage system studied in [26].
 The effective identification and repair of DNA damage is essential to genome integrity.
-Unrepaired methylation damage is particularly cytotoxic and mutagenic [32].
-In E. coli, DNA methylation damage is repaired by the Ada methyltransferase protein: Ada repairs the damage by transferring a methyl group from O^6 -Methylguanine or O^4 -Methylthymidine to itself [33].
+Unrepaired methylation damage is particularly cytotoxic and mutagenic [27].
+In E. coli, DNA methylation damage is repaired by the Ada methyltransferase protein: Ada repairs the damage by transferring a methyl group from $O^6$ -Methylguanine or $O^4$ -Methylthymidine to itself [28].
 The resulting methylated Ada (meAda) significantly upregulates transcription of the ada gene, creating a positive feedback loop that increases Ada levels.
-This leads to a spike in Ada level following DNA repair which is reduced back to basal levels over generations by successive cell divisions (Fig. 2a).
+This leads to a spike in Ada level following DNA repair which is reduced back to basal levels over generations by successive cell divisions (Fig 2a).